 - 1. Leave the appliance to cool down. - 2.
 Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor. - 3.
-If necessary, press the 1 On/Off button to switch on the appliance. - 4.
-Touch the Menu field.

-The options for selecting an

-- The options for selecting an operating mode are displayed.

-- 5. Touch the "Cleaning" text field.

-- 6. Touch the "Drying" text field.
-The duration is displayed.
-It cannot be changed.

-- 7. Press the D Start/Stop button to start.

-The drying function starts and ends automatically after 10 minutes. - 8.
-Open the appliance door and leave it open for 1 to 2 minutes so that the moisture in the cooking compartment can escape.
+If necessary, press the 1 On/Off button to switch on the appliance. - Touch the menu field.
+The options for selecting an operating mode are displayed. - 5.
+Touch the "Drying" text field. - The duration is displayed.
+It cannot be changed. - Press the ▷ Start/Stop button to start.
+The drying function starts and ends automatically after 10 minutes. - Open the appliance door and leave it open for 1 to 2 minutes so that the moisture in the cooking compartment can escape.